myHandiQR myHandiQR

 myHandiQR in three hundred words

 What it is. myHandiQR is an inclusive communication tool, compliant with European standards.
-It's aimed at people living with a visible or invisible disability and at those around them.
+It's designed for people with a visible or invisible disability and those around them.

 The problem.
 Explaining a disability means repeating yourself.
-Every new school year, every new work team, every new doctor, every activity leader, you have to start all over again.
-For invisible disabilities (autism, ADHD, dyslexia, dyspraxia, anxiety, selective mutism, hypersensitivity, epilepsy), this burden is constant, especially for parents.
+At every new school year, every new work team, every new doctor, every activity leader, everything has to start over.
+For invisible disabilities (autism, ADHD, dyslexia, dyspraxia, anxiety, selective mutism, high sensitivity, epilepsy), this burden is constant, especially for parents.

 Who it's for.
-Parents of children with a disability, adults with a disability in professional or social settings, carers.
-On the other side: teachers, AESHs (teaching assistants for students with disabilities, in France), support workers, activity leaders, first-contact care providers.
+Parents of children with disabilities, adults with disabilities in professional or social settings, caregivers.
+In parallel, teachers, teaching assistants, support workers, activity leaders, first-contact caregivers.

-Business model.
-A free trial of 3 months, then $2/month (i.e. $24/year).
+Economic model.
+Free trial for 3 months, then $2/month (i.e. $24/year).
 The profile is kept even if the subscription lapses.

 What myHandiQR is not.
 Not a medical tool, not a health record, not a diagnostic tool.
-The profile is written freely by the creator in inclusive language.
+The profile is written freely by its creator in inclusive language.

 Pillar 1, no more repeating yourself